MoOx/phenomic/docs/content/docs/faq/gatsby.md

 Here are some points we want to highlight :

-- Phenomic is covered by a lot of **automated unit, integration and functionals tests**, to avoid bugs and regressions.
+- Phenomic will load **pages data on demand only** so it can be used for website/app with a lot of pages/screen.
-- Phenomic can be used for website/app with a lot of pages/screen: by default **pages data are loaded on demand** and can offer an **offline experience via Service Worker**.
+- Phenomic can offer an **offline experience via Service Worker**.
 - Phenomic tries to have a minimal public API, like React and is made to be flexible to fit your needs and preferences.
   For example: